 When considering how do you become bonded, you’ll have to determine whether you need a surety or fidelity bond, since the two have different purposes.
 A fidelity bond protects your entity against employee theft or improper behavior, whereas sureties are generally required when working on government jobs, and serves to protect the public interest as well as the hiring government agency.

 Who we Bond with…

-- Obligee data – this is the name and address of the obligee, or the government agency which is requiring you to obtain the surety bond.
+- Obligee data – this is the name and address of the obligee or the government agency which is requiring you to obtain the bond.
 The type of business involved must also be identified, and the face value of the bond must be set, generally at the behest of the obligee.

-- Credit rating – your company credit rating goes a long way toward determining the rate you’ll have to pay to become bonded, so you need to know where you stand before applying.
-If you have weak or bad credit history, you can still be approved for bonding, but you should expect to pay a much higher premium than you would with a strong credit rating.
+- Credit rating – your company credit rating goes a long way toward determining the rate you’ll have to pay to get bonded, so you need to know where you stand before applying.
+If you have a weak or bad credit history, you can still be approved for bonding, but you should expect to pay a much higher premium than you would with a strong credit rating.

-- Bond issuance – the bond itself is a legal document which will be issued after your application has been approved, and it contains the amount of the bond as well as the conditions which you’ll be required to live up to.
+- Bond issuance – the bond itself is a legal document that will be issued after your application has been approved, and it contains the amount of the bond as well as the conditions which you’ll be required to live up to.